• Skip to primary navigation

 jar tipped over with dehydrated jalapenos spilling out.

 With the peak of harvest season, you may find yourself with more jalapeno peppers than you know what to do with.
 Or perhaps you are at the store and see the price on bulk jalapenos is too good to pass up (been there).
-These peppers are a powerhouse of health and flavor, click here to learn all about jalapenos.
+Jalapeno peppers are a powerhouse of health and flavor.

-Freezing jalapenos is one great option, but dehydrating jalapeno peppers is a simple way to store them for later in a very convenient, space saving way.
+Freezing jalapenos is one great option, as is Fermenting Jalapenos, but dehydrating jalapeno peppers is a simple way to store them for later in a very convenient, space saving way.
 Peppers shrink up so much when dehydrated, that they will take up very little space in your spice cabinet.

 Have more fresh herbs than you know what to do with?
 Check out How to Freeze Fresh Herbs.